PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

     **Required** ``integer`` Value between 1 and 100 describing the percentage for data sampling

-IT sets another request triggered onLoad, after trackPageView setting timing data.
+It sets another request triggered onLoad, after trackPageView setting timing data.
 Normally we try to use trackPageView as soon as possible, not to lose any actions but since it's usually before the full page was loaded then we don't have complete data about timing.
 You may either trigger trackPageView after onLoad event or enable this option so the followup request